All Episodes

 Time Text

-Thanks, Johnny Donovan, and it's a pleasure to be with you and to be uh working with such good people like uh H.R., Kit Carson, Mike Maimone.
+Thanks, Johnny Donovan, and it's a pleasure to be with you and to be working with such good people like H.R., Kit Carson, Mike Maymone, and being here in the EIB studios and truly the golden microphone.

 It is a pleasure and a privilege to be here in the New York City offices of the Limbaugh Institute for Advanced Conservative Studies, where there is never a final exam, but we are tested every day.

-Uh and uh nice to be able to have a call made out to a guest you really want to talk to and you haven't really I I must say I haven't tried before, but when you call and say you're calling on behalf of the Rush Limbaugh Show, that most people pay attention, then they come on board.
+to be with you uh and uh nice to be able to have a call made out to a guest you really want to talk to and you haven't really i i must say i haven't tried before but when you call and say you're calling on behalf of the rush limbaugh show that most people pay attention and they come on board And that would include our next guest.

 The New York Times.

-In fact, you know what, Ben, hi, I'm Paul.
+In fact, you know what, Ben?

 Nice meeting you.